lpmirabueno/xf_phylogeny/readme_ncbi-xf55-outgr.md

 ```

 ### 12. Modify all fasta files to remove description, which is the correct format for OrthoMCL.
-Each fasta item must be in format of strain|peg.number
+Each fasta header must be in format of strain|peg.number
 ```
 for file in /data2/scratch2/mirabl/Xf_proj/NCBI_Xf55/Analysis_final/Analysis/*.faa; do file_short=$(basename $file | sed s/".faa"//g)